juergenweb/FrontendForms/README.md

 ```

 #### setSanitizer()
 Method to add a sanitizer to the form field.
 Returns a sanitizer object.
 You can use all ProcessWire sanitizer methods by adding the sanitizer name inside the parenthesis of the setSanitizer() method.
 You can also set multiple sanitizer methods to one field if necessary.

+**Please note:**

-Please note: For security reasons, the text sanitizer will be applied to each input field automatically, so you do not have to add it manually.
-The only exception is input textarea, where a textarea sanitizer will be applied by default.
+For security reasons, the text sanitizer will be applied to each input field automatically, so you do not have to add it manually.
+The only exception is input textarea, where a textarea sanitizer will be applied by default instead.

 ```php
 $field->setSanitizer('text');